dondealban/ms-remote-sens-2018/README.md

 Combined Landsat and L-band SAR data improves land cover classification and change detection in dynamic tropical landscapes.

 ## Overview
 This repository contains the materials used for my land cover change analysis paper published in [Remote Sensing](http://www.mdpi.com/journal/remotesensing) journal on February 2018.
-The paper, both the [main paper](http://www.mdpi.com/2072-4292/10/2/306/pdf) and [supplementary material](http://www.mdpi.com/2072-4292/10/2/306#supplementary), is published open-access and can be downloaded for free.
+The paper, both the [main paper](http://www.mdpi.com/2072-4292/10/2/306/pdf) and [supplementary material](http://www.mdpi.com/2072-4292/10/2/306#supplementary), is published open-access and can be downloaded for free under a [CC BY 4.0 license](#license).
 The materials provided in this repository serve to supplement the published paper by creating a backup of the materials used in and developed through the study, to encourage doing better science by fostering reproducibility and transparency, and to improve the overall impact of the research.

 ## Table of Contents
 - [Abstract](#abstract)